 In many developing countries the implementation of decades of reforms, such as trade openness, appears unable to tip countries out of the trap.
 The effects of the bad reputation of governments and the low trust in their commitments are a possible explanation, both at the domestic level - signalled by high capital flight - and the international level - signalled by low levels of FDI and perceptions of high-risk, as in Sub-Saharan Africa (Collier and Patillo 2000).
-International financial institutions (IMF and the World Bank) and international agreements therefore claim to act as substitutes for the deficit in the reputations of low-income country governments and provide an external lock-in device with positive effects, i.e. credible commitments that enhance the policy credibility of failing governments (as may do multinational firms' FDI) (Rodrik 1995).
+International financial institutions (IMF and the World Bank) and international agreements therefore claim to act as substitutes for the deficit in the reputation of low-income country governments and provide an external lock-in device with positive effects, i.e. credible commitments that enhance the policy credibility of failing governments (Rodrik 1995).

-Recent papers have argued that the concept of the poverty trap, as it refers to countries or groups of countries, is mostly a fad that is promoted by heterodox economists and agencies such as UNCTAD.
+Some studies have argued that the concept of the poverty trap, when it refers to countries, is mostly a fad that is promoted by agencies such as UNCTAD.
 Kraay and Raddatz (2005) thus tried to show the weakness of the argument of unfavourable initial conditions (e.g., savings) and argue that poverty depends on policies (in coherence with the line of an institution financing in exchange for policies such as the World Bank).
-Easterly (2005) similarly denies the pertinence of the concept of poverty trap for explaining the situation of the least developing countries, and consequently the necessity of 'big push' policies (such as massive aid inflows).
-These countries may grow, even slowly.
+Easterly (2005) similarly denies the pertinence of the concept of poverty trap for explaining the situation of the least developing countries, and consequently the relevance of 'big push' policies (such as massive aid inflows): these countries grow, even slowly.

 The concept of poverty traps, however, may be understood as a relative concept.
-Even if the poorest countries, as in sub-Saharan Africa, do grow this does not refute the fact that they are caught in traps.
+Even if the poorest countries, as in Sub-Saharan Africa, do grow this does not refute the fact that they are caught in traps.
 Specific market structures create traps relative to other countries and in a global context.
-Commodity producing countries, which most often rely on one or two exported primary products, may grow because there may be a demand for their product (oil, copper).
-They remain, however, caught in a trap, as global demand is boosted by technology intensity.
-The price of the products is structurally volatile and determined by external demand over which domestic government policies have little control, which prevents diversification, risk-pooling and sustainable long term growth strategy.
+Commodity producing countries, which most often rely on one or two exported primary products, may grow because there may be a demand for their products (oil, copper).
+They remain, however, caught in a trap, as global demand is boosted by technology intensity9.
+The price of these products is structurally volatile and determined by external demand over which domestic government policies have little control, which prevents diversification, risk-pooling and long term growth strategy.